Saturday, 28 September 2024

 • Squirrels.
 They're considered to be among the most intelligent animals in the world.
 Known for their quickness, intellect, memory, and ability to plan ahead.

 • Smart phones.
 Revolutionised communication.
-A mobile phone and computer in one device.
+A mobile phone, camera and computer in one device.

 • Cutting edge surgery and medical treatment.
 Previously incurable conditions can now be beaten.